X-CASH-official/xcash-dpops/README.md

 The fee in a percentage (1 would equal 1 percent.
 You can use up to 6 decimal places.)
 The minimum for a public_address to receive a payment (10000 etc. The minimum amount should be in regular units, not atomic units.)

---synchronize_database - Synchronize the database from a network data node.
+--synchronize_database_from_network_data_node - Synchronize the database from a network data node.

---disable_synchronizing_databases_and_starting_timers - Disables synchronzing the databases and starting the timers.
+--disable_synchronizing_databases_and_starting_timers - Disables synchronizing the databases and starting the timers.
 Used for testing.

 --test_data_add - Add test data to the databases